silvansuter/BombChickenGame/README.md

 - Animations for Chickens

+## Sources

+The images were created with [DALL·E 3](https://openai.com/dall-e-3).

+The sounds were created by me.

 ## Licensing

 This project is licensed under the MIT License.
 This allows others to use, modify, and distribute this software without restriction.